srdee/CTS-API/doc/Configuration.md

 7. [Credentials](#database-credentials)

 ##Overview : the configuration file
-This CTS-API deployement uses a json file for its configuration.
-You have to create a config.json at the root of CTS-API installation
+To begin create a config.json at the CTS-API installation's root
 ```javascript
 {
 	"db" : {